Wicked Money Questions

 Have a go at writing your own wicked money question.

+And remember a truly 'Wicked Question' only works if both sides are given equal weight and equal curiosity.
 This isn't "I have a good intention and a bad habit."
 It's "I have two real, valid but contradictory responses."
 That's what makes the question 'wicked'.

 - How is it that I can both want financial security and feel safer not looking at my numbers?

-Step two: sit with your wicked question
+Step two: sit with your wicked questions

-Some prompts if they're helpful:
+Some prompts if they're helpful and comfortable to work through:

 - Where do you feel each contradiction in your body?